MartinDeanMoriarty/TransformerTraining/README.md

 This project is just a starting point and i do NOT know how to make it work, because i got no time to deal with dataset creation.
-The code provided here is not functional and the documentation is incomplete.
+The code provided here is not tested and the documentation is incomplete.
 Use at your own risk.
 Maybe someone stops by and fixes it or leaves an explanation on how to create a dataset correctly.

 ## Installation